-5.3.2.4.3 Practice Points (keratoacanthomas)
+5.3.2.4.3 Practice Point (keratoacanthoma)

+PP 4.2.2.
 Keratoacanthomas should be managed by early excision rather than relying on correct clinical diagnosis and waiting for spontaneous resolution.

-Clinical correlation is required to distinguish between keratoacanthoma and invasive cutaneous squamous cell carcinoma in cases where partial biopsy does not enable a definitive diagnosis.

-Always consider Paget's disease in the differential diagnosis of a skin lesion with the appearance of Bowen's disease that occurs in an areas of low sun exposure (e.g areola, breast and genitals) where skin appears like Bowen's disease.
+- In circumstances where excision of a lesion is not appropriate, clinical correlation is required to distinguish between keratoacanthoma and invasive cutaneous squamous cell carcinoma, particularly in cases where partial biopsy does not enable a definitive diagnosis. - Always consider Paget's disease in the differential diagnosis of a skin lesion with the appearance of Bowen's disease that occurs in an areas of low sun exposure (e.g areola, breast and genitals).